yange-5938/RecSys/README.md

 This program is a recommender system for users to input a location with some sestences describing their preferences to a get a list of recommendating POIs.
 E.g. a man wants to go to Paris and a sentence like "I want to see some cultures places.", the expected results will be the POIs from Paris and some

 ### Architecture
 The System has one frontend directory bootstrapped on create-react-app.
 The backend direcotry is created from FastAPI.
 The Database is MongoDB.
+The Web server is Nginx.

 ### Containerization
 Both the frondend and backend are published on Dockerhub, which can be eaily downloaded and use.
+The Nginx container is also prepared to use when the frontend is built.

 ## Deployment using Kubernetes